Constitution and Bylaws of the

 TRIAL EXPERIENCE

-The total number of points required for eligibility to admission are:
+The total number of points required for eligibility for admission or elevation are:

 - for the rank of Associate 200;